hczhcz/mese-next/README.md

 MESE-Next Server itself does not need installation.

-Before running MESE-Next, you may need the following steps:
+Before running MESE-Next, you may do the following steps:

-1. Clone this repository;
+1. Clone this repository or [download it](https://github.com/hczhcz/mese-next/archive/master.zip);
 2. Install Node.js and MongoDB;
 3. Install NPM (Node.js Package Manager);
 4. Install required packages: `mongodb`, `express`, `compression` and `socket.io`;